Ebazhanov/linkedin-skill-assessments-quizzes/front-end-development/front-end-development-quiz.md

 [Source: stackoverflow](https://stackoverflow.com/questions/37386244/what-does-flex-1-mean)

 #### Q53.
-What does the term "tree shaking" mean with regard to JavaScript performance?
+What is the meaning of "tree shaking" in relation to JavaScript performance?

 - [ ] only using code that is supported by the newest browsers, and serving the site without JavaScript to old browsers
 - [x] removing unused code from the JavaScript files